Reporting Boundary: 10th Floor, Blue Star House, 234-244 Stockwell Rd, Brixton, London

 Digital agencies have a responsibility to act on climate change.
 Globally, digital pollution emits more carbon than air travel.
 Technology use must be compatible with smart and sustainable solutions as the world continues to embrace the digital revolution.
 As modern consumers become increasingly concerned with their supply chain sustainability, digital agencies must be responsive to this change, through both their internal and external sustainable offerings.

-As part of their sustainability approach, Digital detox goal is to become carbon neutral.
+As part of its sustainability approach, Digital detox goal is to become carbon neutral.

 As part of the Planet Mark certification, Digital Detox has committed to making a year-on-year reduction.